 - Get notifications when leads or customers are ready-to-buy or show buyer intent

-All of this information is then organized into an Accounts view and a Leads view where each of your different customers or leads are given a score to gauge how engaged they are with your company:
+All of this information is then organized into an Accounts view and a Leads view where each of your customers or leads are given a score to gauge how engaged they are with your company:

 The score gives you an idea of which prospects are most worth your sales team’s time and effort.

 Each of these customers or leads can be viewed on a micro level to see every bit of that person’s activity:

-Schedule a free demo here and learn how LeadBoxer can help you understand your customers better and make better marketing decisions.
+To learn how LeadBoxer can help you understand your customers better and make better marketing decisions

 What sets it apart: Instead of manually integrating all of your tools, Segment has a single API that allows you to integrate your entire marketing stack at once.
 There are also tools for validating and protecting all of your customer data.